internetfriendsforever/workshops.today/tutorials/ppp.md

 Imagine the `document` to be a building.
 Inside the building, there are many different machines.
 There is a particular vending machine called `createElement`.
 We're interested in drawing, so we press the button that reads `canvas`.
 Moments later, the vending machine does what it does best, and vends a stretched canvas, fully assembled and ready for us to use!

 So, in order to make a _canvas element_ we are using a _function_ called `createElement`, available to us from the omnipresent _document_ object.

+TODO: Draw more shapes (line, triangle), introduce coordinate system (and how arguments are used, xy, width, height etc.)

+TODO: Loops, grid

+TODO: Variations